tamwip/tamwip.github.io/content/uses/index.md

 lastmod: 2024-10-01
 ---

-EDC and tools are a big part of my life and I've developed my own ritualistic approach to what I keep on me at all times.
-The things I use all have a seperate purpose.
-I could easily use my phone for most of the things on this list but I don't.
-The philosophy of compartmentalising allows me to focus on the task at hand and utilise the selected technology I need with intention.
+EDC and tools are a big part of Tamir's life and he's developed his own ritualistic approach to what he keeps on him at all times.
+The things he uses all have a seperate purpose.
+You could easily use a phone for most of the things on this list but he doesn't.
+The philosophy of compartmentalising allows Tamir to focus on the task at hand and utilise the selected technology he needs with intention.

-Most of what is in this list is my ***actual*** everyday carry.
-I take these things with me everywhere and probably only leave them at home if I'm not allowed to bring a bag somewhere.

-If you're looking for something that's not listed on this page, feel free to [contact me](/contact) and ask.

 ---